Probate Lawyer SEO: Authority-Building for Estate Law Firms

 Firms that establish topical authority across the full probate lifecycle consistently rank for higher-converting queries than those with a single general practice page.

-• 5[technical schema markup for attorneys helps search engines understand your specific legal expertise.
+5. Technical schema markup helps search engines understand your specific legal expertise.

 Common Mistakes